quiddity-wp/style-tweaks/README.md

 2. Open the file you want to try (above) and click the "Raw" button to install it in Stylus.
 They're easy to turn off/delete.

 Note:  Old versions (abandoned) but with some screenshots are at [userstyles.org](https://userstyles.org/users/302314)

+# contents

+	boingboing     Hides the sidebar.
+Cleaner.
+	gdocs          Removes the dotted-line page-breaks!
+A single smooth white page! phabricator    squish workboard into window
+	slashdot       Hide the sidebar
+	tumblr         move avatar-icons from left to right youtube        de-sticky the header-bar and remove left-margin